Trae Waynes: 2017

 Waynes entered training camp slated as a starting cornerback.
-Head coach Mike Zimmer retained Waynes and Xavier Rhodes as the starting cornerback tandem to begin the regular season.
-He started in the Minnesota Vikings’ season-opener against the New Orleans Saints and collected a season-high 11 combined tackles (nine solo) during a 29–19 victory.
+Zimmer retained Waynes and Rhodes as the starting cornerback tandem to begin the regular season.
+He started in the Vikings' season-opener against the New Orleans Saints and collected a season-high 11 combined tackles (nine solo) during a 29–19 victory.
 On December 23, 2017, Waynes recorded three solo tackles, made a pass deflection, and made his first career sack during a 16–0 win at the Green Bay Packers in Week 16.
-Waynes sacked Packers’ quarterback Brett Hundley for a four-yard loss in the third quarter.
+Waynes sacked Packers' quarterback Brett Hundley for a four-yard loss in the third quarter.
 Waynes started in all 16 games in 2017 and recorded 65 combined tackles (57 solo), 11 pass deflections, two interceptions, and one sack.
 Waynes received an overall grade of 79.1 from Pro Football Focus in 2017.
 His grade was ranked 52nd among all qualifying cornerbacks in 2017.

-The Minnesota Vikings finished the season first in the NFC North with a 13–3 record and earned a first round bye.
+The Vikings finished the season first in the NFC North with a 13–3 record and earned a first round bye.
 On January 14, 2018, Waynes started his first career playoff game and recorded four solo tackles and broke up one pass during a 29–24 win against the New Orleans Saints in the NFC Divisional Round.
 The following week, he made three combined tackles and broke up a pass as the Vikings were eliminated from the playoffs after a 38–7 loss at the Philadelphia Eagles in the NFC Championship Game.

 2018

-On April 30, 2018, the Minnesota Vikings exercised the fifth-year, $9.06 million option on Waynes' rookie contract.
-Defensive coordinator George Edwards retained Waynes and Xavier Rhodes as the starting cornerback tandem entering training camp.
-Head coach Mike Zimmer officially named Waynes and Rhodes the starters to begin the regular season, alongside safeties Harrison Smith and Andrew Sendejo.
+On April 30, 2018, the Vikings exercised the fifth-year, $9.06 million option on Waynes' rookie contract.
+Defensive coordinator George Edwards retained Waynes and Rhodes as the starting cornerback tandem entering training camp.
+Zimmer officially named Waynes and Rhodes the starters to begin the regular season, alongside safeties Harrison Smith and Andrew Sendejo.

-Waynes was inactive for the Vikings’ Week 5 victory at the Philadelphia Eagles after spraining his ankle the previous week.
-In Week 7, Waynes recorded three combined tackles, made a career-high four pass deflections, and intercepted a pass by Jets’ quarterback Sam Darnold during a 37–17 win at the New York Jets.
+Waynes was inactive for the Vikings' Week 5 victory at the Eagles after spraining his ankle the previous week.
+In Week 7, Waynes recorded three combined tackles, made a career-high four pass deflections, and intercepted a pass by Jets' quarterback Sam Darnold during a 37–17 win at the New York Jets.

 2019

-In week 7 against the Detroit Lions, Waynes recorded his first interception of the season off Matthew Stafford in the 42-30 win.
+In week 7 against the Detroit Lions, Waynes recorded his first interception of the season off Matthew Stafford in the 42–30 win.